Is There A Ticking Time Bomb Under The Arctic?

 Right now the permafrost carbon is inert and trapped in the frozen soil.
 But what happens when the soil thaws?
 That's the question Douglas and his colleagues are trying to figure out.

 A few years ago, they ran a simple experiment.
 They brought big drills into the tunnel and cut out chunks of ice.
-"We collected pieces about the size of a Coca-Cola cans," he says, as he points out holes in the tunnel's wall.
+"We collected pieces about the size of Coca-Cola cans," he says, as he points out holes in the tunnel's wall.

 They took the ice back to the lab and let it slowly come up to room temperature.
 Then they looked for signs of life.
 A few days later, something started growing — slowly at first, but then like gangbusters.